acapela/monorepo/GETTING-STARTED.md

 ## Monorepo

-This monorepo includes everything needed to run our product on your laptop.
+This monorepo includes everything needed to run our product on your machine.

 ## Requirements